Financial Market Roundup

 REGULATORY TRENDS

-On January 20, President Donald Trump’s second term in office began.
-In the first weeks of his presidency, he signed several executive actions, including using the International Economic Emergency Powers Act to impose tariffs on Canada and Mexico on February 1.
-In response to these tariffs, Canada has responded with retaliatory tariffs on U.S. imported goods.
-President Trump has also levied additional tariffs on imports from China.
+On Jan.
+20, President Donald Trump’s second term as president began.
+In the first weeks of his presidency, he signed several executive actions, including using the International Economic Emergency Powers Act to impose tariffs on Canada and Mexico on Feb.
+1. These proposed tariffs were delayed by a month and are set to take effect on March 4.
+Trump has also levied additional tariffs on imports from China.

 INVESTMENT